Green0-0/Agent2/README.md

 - It is not recommended to use more than 4 tools on an agent.
 This is because:
     - Tools clog up the context, small local LLMs aren't like Claude Sonnet and cannot handle this
     - LLMs suck at using the right tools at the right time; once I had a list_dir tool and Qwen-Coder would sometimes insist on repeatedly using it to find a file instead of just searching for the file
-    - Recommended tools: view_element_at, search_elements, open_element_at.
+    - Recommended tools: view_element_at, search_elements, open_element.
 View_element is okay, but view_element_at (inspired by openhands) works much better.
-Replace_element_at works, but open_element_at more consistently enables LLMs that aren't familiar with tool use to get the code edits correctly without hallucinating.
+Replace_element_at works, but open_element more consistently enables LLMs that aren't familiar with tool use to get the code edits correctly without hallucinating.
+There is currently some issues (not literal issues, but LLM issues) with open_element_at, use with caution.
 - Make sure to describe the tool calling format.
 See the example agents for how to do so properly, but there's more ways to do so.

 TODO (Urgent):